Kilo-Loco/drafts/amplify-getting-started-flutter/05_add_storage.md

 - Download files from Amazon S3
 - Display and cache images from a url

+## Key Concepts

+- Storage - The concept of Storage is to be able to store files in a location and retrieve those files when needed.
+In this case, storing images to and downloading images from AWS S3.

 # Implementation

 ## Create the Storage Service